-The referral indicates that the French courts had overturned his dismissal, ordered his reinstatement within the company, and ordered the employer to pay him severance pay and to regularize his salary situation.
-The referral also states that several decisions handed down by the enforcement judge confirmed the employer's failure to comply with the court decisions, including a decision ordering the employer to pay damages for abusive resistance.
-Bailiffs' reports were added to the file, including one recording an unsuccessful attempt to levy a seizure at the company's French headquarter.
+The complainant stated that the French courts had overturned his dismissal, ordered his reinstatement within the company, and ordered the employer to pay him severance pay and to regularize his salary situation.
+The complainant also stated that several decisions handed down by the enforcement judge confirmed the employer's failure to comply with the court decisions, including a decision ordering the employer to pay damages for abusive resistance.
+Bailiffs' reports were added to the file, one of which attested to a seizure operation carried out at the company's French headquarters.

 The referral details the allegations against the employer, all of which relate to the dispute between the complainant and the company.
-In particular, it includes documents presented by the complainant concerning (i) failure to comply with several French court decisions, in particular the judgments of the Paris Court of Appeal and the judgments of the enforcement judge, (ii) the inaccurate list of beneficial owners filed with the Registry of the Paris Commercial Court (iii) the publication of false information in annual reports filed in the United Kingdom, iv) failure to comply with obligations under the plaintiff's employment contract, in particular the provision of pay slips, reinstatement to his position, and payment of social security contributions.
+In particular, it includes documents presented by the complainant concerning (i) failure to comply with several French court decisions, in particular the judgments of the Paris Court of Appeal and the judgments of the enforcement judge, (ii) the list of beneficial owners registered with the Paris Commercial Court Registry, (iii) the publication of false information in annual reports filed in the United Kingdom, iv) failure to comply with obligations under the plaintiff's employment contract, in particular the provision of pay slips, reinstatement to his position, and payment of social security contributions.